 KidZania, Shepherd's Bush

 For eight years, children at KidZania lived out adult fantasies as firefighters, pilots and construction workers, but the Westfield-based attraction abruptly announced in early January that playtime was over.
-There is, for now at least, one other KidZania you could technically visit with the little tykes, although seeing as it's in Tokyo, it's not exactly a day out.
+There is, for now at least, one other KidZania you could technically visit with the little tykes, although seeing as it's in Tokyo, it's not exactly a day trip.

 Pergola Paddington